 The kit begins by center mounting the turbo using a divided T3 OE manifold from the 1998-2002 24 valve truck in conjunction with Borg Warner’s S300 SX-E turbo line.
 Your choice of SX-E turbos are teamed with AGP’s .80 A/R, or 14cm, non-gated divided T3 turbine housing for the best spoolup and airflow available in a T3 configuration.
 We tap the exhaust manifold for EGT and Drive Pressure monitoring, simply remove the preinstalled plugs and thread in your favorite sensors.

 We include an aluminum 4” short ram air intake for the turbo combined with a huge S&B filter so every bit of air makes its way to the turbo.
-The exhaust exits via our 4” diameter stainless midpipe which ends in the stock location for the 04.5-07 trucks.
-(Note: The 03-04 application will need a downpipe from 04.5-07 which we can supply in 4” or 5”.)
+The exhaust exits via our 4” diameter stainless midpipe which ends in the stock location for the 03-04 or 04.5-07 trucks.
 All silicone couplers, clamps, gaskets, oil lines, and hardware is included in this kit for a simple installation.

 We offer mirror polishing on the compressor housing and ceramic coating on the manifold, turbine housing, and midpipe.
 The polishing is for looks and the ceramic coating is for looks and performance.
 Although we’ve never been able to run a measurable back to back performance test, the drop in underhood temperatures when the exhaust components are coated provides a cooler charge air which leads to denser airflow and cooler EGTs in theory.